 Helping to lower accident rates by identifying where there is a risk of wet-road skidding.

-Since the mid-70s highway authorities have used the SCRIM® road survey machine to indicate those lengths of road where the skid resistance is below investigatory levels.**
+Since the mid-1970s highway authorities worldwide have used the SCRIM® road survey machine to indicate those lengths of road where the skid resistance is below investigatory levels.**

-The SCRIM® road survey machine has just successfully completed a trial in six US states and has been reported as 'Exceptional' by the US Federal Highways Association (FHWA).
-This equipment will contine to reduce wet road skidding accidents.
+The SCRIM® road survey machine has successfully completed trials in five US states and has been rated as 'Exceptional' quality by the US Federal Highways Association (FHWA).

 The results from SCRIM surveys identify those locations where the skid resistance is below investigatory levels and relate to the risk of an accident.